mas-bandwidth/gafferongames/content/post/packet_fragmentation_and_reassembly.md

 Let's get started with implementation.

-The first thing we need to decide when building up our own packet fragmentation and reassembly in how we're going to represent fragment packets over the network.
+The first thing we need to decide is how we're going to represent fragment packets over the network so they are distinct from non-fragmented packets.

-Ideally, we would like fragmented and non-fragmented packets to be compatible with the existing packet structure we've already built, with as little overhead as possible in the network protocol when sending packets smaller than MTU.
+Ideally, we would like fragmented and non-fragmented packets to be compatible with the existing packet structure we've already built, with as little overhead as possible in the common case when we are sending packets smaller than MTU.

 Here's the packet structure from the end of the previous article: